 Another important point in favor of emigrating to Dubai is the high level of security.
 Here, too, a comparison must be made with Europe, because in many countries, especially large cities such as London, Paris, Madrid and Berlin, security has been declining sharply for years.

 In contrast to this Dubai is currently one of the safest cities in the world.
 From a global perspective, there are 5 Emirati cities in the top 10 safest cities in the world.
-The country prioritizes security and you can feel that as a resident.
+The country focuses on security and you can feel that as a resident.
 Minor crimes such as theft, burglary or mugging hardly ever occur.

 The numerous, exaggerated, social media experiments in which valuables are deliberately placed in public places and left unattended for hours can be believed.
-Whether it's a watch, cash or an expensive handbag, if you forget something, you can be sure that you'll get it back.
+Whether it's a watch, cash or an expensive handbag, if you forget something, you can be sure you'll get it back.

 Infrastructure